christymanthara/Thesis/README.md

 # Step 1: Preprocess the reference dataset and compute embeddings
 python scripts/pavlin_preprocess_plot_on_top.py

-# Step 2: Transform new dataset into the reference embedding space
+# Step 2: Transform new dataset into the reference embedding space based on tsne
+python scripts/multiplot_transform_and_plot_tsne.py

+# Step 2.1: Transform new dataset into the reference embedding space based on umap
-python scripts/multiplot_transform_and_plot.py
+python scripts/multiplot_transform_and_plot_umap.py

 # Step 3: Generate visualizations of the embeddings
 python scripts/multiplot_tsne_pca_plot_on_top.py